 Faculty Excellence Grants

 Provost Robert Mokwa, through the Center for Faculty Excellence, invites applications from tenure track and non-tenure track faculty for the Faculty Excellence Grants (FEG) Program.
 The FEGs will have a maximum award of $5,000 each.
 The goal of FEGs is to enable faculty to engage in activities that will enhance scholarship.
 Faculty in all disciplines are eligible to submit proposals.

 - Round 1 - Submitted in the spring: The call for proposals comes out in early February and proposals are due from Deans on March 12, 2020.
-Faculty will be notified by the end of April and the funding will begin in September.
-These grants will need to be spent by June of the next year.
+Faculty will be notified by the end of April and the funding will begin in September 2020.
+These grants will need to be spent by June 30, 2021.

 Proposals will be evaluated by the impact on the individual’s scholarly activity and career, and align with the goals in MSU’s Strategic Plan.